bazelbuild/proposals/designs/2022-07-21-locating-runfiles-with-bzlmod.md

 2. Every triple `(C, A, repo_mapping(C, A))` is written as a single line terminated by `\n`, with the three components separated by `,`.
    Since neither canonical nor apparent repository names can contain commas, this is unambiguous.
    As a special case, if `repo_mapping(C, A)` is the empty string (i.e., when the apparent name resolves to the main repository), it is serialized as the workspace name (either the value of the `name` attribute of the `workspace` function or `__main__`) instead.
-   This is necessary since the main repository is stored under this name.
+   This is necessary since the main repository is stored under this name in the runfiles tree.
+   As a further special case, if `A` is the empty string, which happens only for the main workspace, the corresponding entry is skipped.
 3. The lines of the manifest are sorted lexicographically.
    This ordering is equivalent to the lexicographical ordering of the triples comprising the repository mapping.
 4. The repository mapping manifest for an executable target `T` consists only of those entries `(C, A, repo_mapping(C, A))` for which both of the following conditions are satisfied: